evvnt/engineering-blog/_posts/2022-11-10-hello-evvnt.markdown

 > Quality at Pace means we are an agile team that practices Kanban.
 We don't sprint!
 > I've seem more quality issues from Sprints.
 The pressure of the deadline is important for pace, but it often produces
 > sweep it under the rug engineering.
 We consciously want quality.
-Things are not done until they work as the they should.
+Things are not done until they work as they should.
 > This goes for every part of the process.
 Quality at pace also means we don't talk about deadlines, we talk about priority and order.
 > When something makes it into the development queue, you know it will ship as soon as its possible with high quality.
 > If you are a great engineer/product manager/tester and are sick of the treadmill of Agile Sprints, and you have the